-What to expect from your doctor
+What to expect from your provider

-Your doctor is likely to ask you a number of questions, including:
+Your health care provider is likely to ask you a number of questions, such as:

 - Have you or other family members had breast problems?

-- Is the lump tender or painful?
+- Is the breast lump tender or painful?

 - Have you ever had a mammogram?
 If so, when?